-Candidates for the Family Nurse Practitioner major must have a minimum of two years experience as a professional nurse and basic physical assessment course within one year prior to taking the graduate assessment course (NUR 5452).
+Candidates for the Family Nurse Practitioner major must have a minimum of one year experience as a professional nurse and basic physical assessment course within one year prior to taking the graduate assessment course (NUR 5452).

-The Family Nurse Practitioner curriculum ranges from thirty-one to forty-five semester hours depending upon the study option selected and can be completed in two calendar years.
+The traditional master's degree curriculum for the Family Nurse Practitioner curriculum is thirty-nine semester hours.
+A post-master's certificate consisting of 30 semester hours is also available.
+Both study options can be completed in two calendar years.
 The curriculum provides didactic (theory) and clinical components organized within the framework set forth by the American Association of Colleges of Nursing's The Essentials of Master's Education for Advanced Practice Nursing.
-Traditional MSN students will complete 15 hours of required core courses that are taught in conjunction with the other graduate nursing majors.
-There are 30 hours of advanced practice core and family nursing specialty courses.
+Traditional MSN students will complete 9 hours of required core courses that are taught in conjunction with the other graduate nursing majors.
+The remaining 30 hours consist of the family nurse practitioner specialty courses.